Clear Congestion with Steam Inhalation

 How does steam clear congestion?

-The longer we are congested, the more uncomfortable and sickly we feel from the accumulating mucus.
-Steam inhalations, when performed daily, prevent mucus membranes from drying out in the first place and the more sticky the mucus is, the harder it is for us to get it out.
-Breathing in the warm, humid air moistens our dry air passages, loosening the mucus stuck in our lungs and respiratory tract, making it easier to expectorate (or get it out!).
-By increasing our secretions, our muscles relax, relieving our coughs and allowed more time to rest.
+The longer we are congested, the more uncomfortable we feel from the mucus which accumulates in our nasal passages.
+Steam inhalations, when performed daily, prevent moisten and condition mucus membranes, reducing pain and discomfort.
+Without steam, or any moisture, mucus dehydrates and becomes sticky and is harder to expel.
+Breathing in the warm, humid air moistens our dry air passages, loosening the mucus stuck in our lungs and respiratory tract, making it easier to expectorate (to get it out!).
+By increasing our secretions, our muscles can relax, relieving coughs and congestion.

 • a large bowl